Transforming sexual and mental health conversations, one session at a time.

 Trauma-focused cognitive behavioral therapy (TF-CBT)

 I am able to provide lectures and lead discussions in schools, non-profits, workplaces, and other institutions that would like further consent education, anti-harassment education, social justice education, and of course, sexuality education.
-Please feel free to reach out to me for further details.
+Please feel free to reach out to me for further details and I am happy to give examples of lectures given in the past.

 Let’s start with what sex therapy is NOT.
 Sex therapy is not sex work or sex surrogacy.
 There is no having sex or engaging in sexual activity in my office.
 While I support the work of sex workers and sex surrogates, this is not what I do.